Matteo-Sperti/IoTomatoes/IoTomatoes_SupportPackage/README.md

 ### ItemInfo

-This python module contains useful functions to get information from a dictionary in the platform according to the specification of the catalog.
+This python module contains useful functions to get informations from a dictionary in the platform according to the specification of the catalog.
 It also contains the class for constructing the information dictionary of a device starting from few parameters.

 **[Code >>](https://github.com/Matteo-Sperti/IoTomatoes_SupportPackage/src/ItemInfo.py)**